This is a list of all management sciences courses. For more information, see Management Sciences.

 Key issues in design and management of global supply chains; issues in integration of business processes across organizations that are concerned with movement of goods, delivery of services, and information flow along the supply chain in order to create value for the customer; issues in coordinating production and logistics within a firm and with outside suppliers and customers in the supply chain.
 Prerequisites: MSCI:3000.

 Building mobile applications for the Google Android platform; topics include history and architecture of the Android operating system, Android SDK Tools and best practices; creating Android applications using the Java programming language, and packaging the applications for deployment in the Android marketplace.
 Prerequisites: MSCI:3020 or CS:3210 or CS:1210 or CS:2110.

 MSCI:4050 Directed Readingsarr.

-Advanced database management topics and basics of web services; how to retrieve real-world data from web services; use of SQL and PL/SQL to analyze data in relational databases.
+Advanced database management topics; basics of semi-structured data and web services; how to retrieve real-world big datasets from web services; use of SQL and PL/SQL to analyze data in relational databases; big data related topics such as Hadoop and Hive.
 Prerequisites: MSCI:3200.